catarinaburghi/catarinaburghi.github.io/projects.md

 layout: page
 Title: Projects!
 ---
-## Projects!

-Here is a few projects I'm planning on working on:
+## Here is a few projects I'm planning on working on:

 Nothing at the moment. 😔

-Here are a few projects that I've worked on:
+## Here are a few projects that I've worked on:

 [FRC5024 Infinite Recharge](https://github.com/frc5024/InfiniteRecharge)
 This is the repo for all the programming of the competition ready FRC robot from 2020!